OSInside/kiwi/doc/source/contributing/kiwi_plugin_architecture.rst

 Plugin Architecture
 ===================

 Each command provided by {kiwi} is written as a task plugin under the **kiwi.tasks** namespace.
-As a developer you can extend {kiwi}
-with custom task plugins if the following conventions are taken into account:
+As a developer, you can extend {kiwi} with custom task plugins, following the conventions below.

-Naming Conventions
+Naming conventions
 ------------------

-Task Plugin File Name
+Task plugin file name
   The file name of a task plugin must follow the pattern :file:`<service>_<command>.py`.
-This allows to invoke the task with :command:`kiwi-ng service command ...`
+This allows you to invoke the task with :command:`kiwi-ng service command ...`

-Task Plugin Option Handling
+Task plugin option handling
   {kiwi} uses the docopt module to handle options.
 Each task plugin must use docopt to allow option handling.

-Task Plugin Class
+Task plugin class
-  The implementation of the plugin must be a class that matches the naming convention: :class:`<Service><Command>Task`.
+  The implementation of the plugin must be a class that matches the naming convention :class:`<Service><Command>Task`.
 The class must inherit from the :class:`CliTask` base class.
-On startup of the plugin, {kiwi} expects an implementation of the :file:`process` method.
+On the plugin startup, {kiwi} expects an implementation of the :file:`process` method.

-Task Plugin Entry Point
+Task plugin entry point
   Registration of the plugin must be done in :file:`setup.py` using the ``entry_points`` concept from Python's setuptools.